CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 ## Finding Your Path <a name="path"></a>

-### Finding What You Want To Do
+#### Finding What You Want To Do

 This topic wasn’t one we were originally planning on asking the seniors about, but Victor brought it up at the end of his interview, and we thought it was a great topic to touch on that most people don’t talk about directly.

-CS and data science / ML are such broad fields, you can end up getting your degree and still having no idea where to focus or what you want to do.
+CS and data science / ML are such broad fields.
+You can end up getting your degree and still having no idea where to focus or what you want to do.

 Victor’s advice on the subject was to explore topics via media that don’t consume a ton of your time.
 Fully diving into a subject and doing a project/taking a full class on it requires a lot of time and commitment.
-Instead, try to explore areas via papers, articles, books, youtube, podcasts, etc. It's easy to find what you don’t like, but narrowing it down to what you do is harder.
+Instead, try to explore areas via papers, articles, books, youtube, podcasts, etc. It's easy to find what you don’t like, but narrowing it down to what you do like is harder.
 Explore why things are cool and find what is meaningful.
 Your path will naturally follow.
 Working on projects that align with classes you have taken is a good way to explore the material further, Ronin added.
 He took the ECE CV course which is what drove him to work on the GAN art generation project and eventually made him realize CV was not for him.
 What you work on/learn in class doesn’t necessarily translate to industry so exploring the topics both in class and outside of class can really help give you the full picture.
 David’s advice on the matter was “you don’t know until you try”.
 There’s really no way to tell if you’re going to like something just based on other people’s experiences.
 Give everything a shot and see if it sticks.
-Phillip’s advice was along the same track; try joining different projects in different fields and see which ones resonate with you.
+Phillip’s advice was along the same track: try joining different projects in different fields and see which ones resonate with you.

-### Interview Prep
+#### Interview Prep

 The answers to how did you prepare for technical interviews fell into two categories: LEETCODE!!!!
 And I didn’t.

 Starting with the “don’t prepare” crew, Victor mentioned that if it was meant to be and you’re qualified for the job, it’ll work out.
 Stephen backed this up by saying that in general, he does very little.
 Being comfortable enough with topics to give high-level overviews or demonstrate familiarity usually suffices.
 Explaining your thought process and general communication is more important than memorizing equations or minute details.
 Oscar also echoed this general sentiment.
 Not necessarily preparing for each interview specifically, but just through lots of interviews, he gained more experience.

 On the other side of the spectrum is the Leetcode crew.
 David described it as a “necessary evil.”
 Dedicate time to grind it out without distractions and know how to solve the common problems interviews will throw at you.
 Cora felt the same way; it sucks but if you grind you can get so many good opportunities.
 Ronin didn’t necessarily devote his life to leetcode but focused on small projects/scripting tasks that reinforced the same skills.
 Bonnie also agreed that leetcode is your best friend for SWE positions.
 Research the company beforehand as they often reuse questions or ask things along the same lines.
 For quant positions brush up on probability, combinatorics, linear algebra, and calculus, no one will care if you know anything about finance.

  Mock interviews can be extremely helpful for case interviews.
-Additionally, the engineering career center always has appointments for technical mock interviews Bonnie mentioned.
+Additionally, Bonnie added that the engineering career center always has appointments for technical mock interviews.
 These are a great way to practice in a lower-stress environment.
 Some other pieces of general advice Bonnie was able to give was to research the company beforehand and it's all about how you approach the problem.
 You want to ask your interviewer questions, but none that show you didn’t do your homework or make you look confused.
 In terms of actually solving the questions, sometimes it’s enough to have a good attitude and talk through how you are approaching the problem.
 Even if you aren’t 100% correct, engaging with the interviewer by asking questions and talking out your thoughts/confusion can be really helpful.
 Another piece of advice Bonnie gave about quant/finance interviews is to read the newspaper the day of or the day before the interview.
 Some interviewers have asked about current events to gauge whether you stay engaged with the news.

 ##### Magd was unable to be reached for comment.